Getting started

 The SensorTrigger evaluates sensor data captured by one of the following devices: the Activity Sensor Move 3 or Move 4, the Light and Activity Sensor LightMove 3 or LightMove 4, the ECG and Activity Sensor EcgMove 3 or EcgMove 4, or the EDA and Activity sensor EdaMove 3 or EdaMove 4 from movisens.

-Each sensor calculates its individual parameters (outlined in chapter 2) as it acquires and records the raw data.
+Each sensor calculates its individual parameters as it acquires and records the raw data.
 The sensor transmits these parameters via Bluetooth Smart in 1 value per minute periods from the selected sensor to your android smartphone.

 The trigger algorithm evaluates the data, and as a result of the evaluation, a trigger may activate a questionnaire on the Experience Sampling Platform movisensXS.

 You can select from different predefined algorithms to process the sensor data.
 These algorithms can be configured individually for each study, or even each participant within a study.
 The individual algorithms are described in the next chapter.
 The following figure shows the block diagram of the whole system: